-Writers Write is your one-stop writing resource and in this post, I write about why the ‘how’ is the most important part of your memoir.
+Writers Write is your one-stop writing resource and in this post, we tell you why writing a memoir is all about the ‘how’.

 Because we are writing about true events that happened in the past, the endings to most memoirs are known.
 If we are writing the memoir, we have probably survived – at least long enough to write the book.